pergus/netbox-zabbix/README.md

 * CF that excludes a machine from appearing in NetBox only.

-* What if an interface change the ip address?
+[DONE] What if an interface delete and reassign an ip address?
-  Here be dragons!

-* What if a device/vm changes or deletes an interface?
+[DONE] What if an interface is deleted.

-  Here be dragons!
-  Delete of an interface doesn't delete it in Zabbix.
+What if the deleted interface is the last interface?
+This fails.

 * When the implementation works for Devices, implement the corresponding code for Virual Machines.